Pirates (1986 film): Development

-Riding on the success of the highly acclaimed Chinatown, Roman Polanski began to write a screenplay for a swashbuckling adventure film called Pirates alongside his regular collaborator, Gerard Brach.
+Riding on the success of the highly acclaimed Chinatown, Roman Polanski began to write a screenplay for a swashbuckling adventure film called Pirates alongside his regular collaborator Gerard Brach.

-"I feel like doing something entertaining", he said in 1976.
+"I feel like doing something entertaining," he said in 1976.
 "I feel like doing something I would like to see.
 I'm a great customer of Disneyland.
 Everytime I go on the pirates' ride I think I would like to do a film."

-Polanski recalled that at the time "movies were very much loaded with messages and the desire to educate.
-Pirates was somehow a reaction to that", he said later.
+Polanski recalled that, at the time, "movies were very much loaded with messages and the desire to educate.
+Pirates was somehow a reaction to that," he said later.
 "I think the young audience will enjoy it more than the adults, and that's really what I intended."

-Originally, Polanski intended Jack Nicholson to play the central role of Captain Thomas Bartholomew Red, a grizzled old pirate, and Polanski himself would play Red's sidekick.
-Then complications arose partially due to the enormous fees Nicholson was demanding.
+Originally, Polanski intended for Jack Nicholson to play the central role of Captain Thomas Bartholomew Red, a grizzled old pirate, and Polanski would play Red's sidekick.
+However, complications arose partially due to the enormous fees that Nicholson was demanding.
 (According to Polanski, when Nicholson was asked what exactly he wanted, he replied, "I want more.")

 Polanski also wanted Isabelle Adjani to play the female lead.
 When production was postponed, he made The Tenant instead, which he rewrote for Adjani.
-In 1976, he said he aimed to make Pirates the following year in England and Malta and that he would act in the film but only play a small role.
+In 1976, he said that he aimed to make Pirates the following year in England and Malta, and that he would act in the film but play only a small role.

-However, production was put back even further after Polanski was arrested in California in 1977 on charges including rape by use of drugs of a minor Polanski fled the United States.
+However, production was postponed further after Polanski was arrested in California in 1977 on charges including rape by use of drugs of a minor.
+Polanski subsequently fled the United States.